tgiachi/Gloam/README.md

 # Open http://localhost:8080
 ```

-Documentation is automatically updated and deployed to GitHub Pages on every version release.
+Documentation is automatically updated and deployed to GitHub Pages on every push to main branch and version release.

 ## 🤝 Contributing